mfeckie/mfeckie.github.io/_posts/2016-01-25-On-Users-And-Security.md

 One particularly annoying way of 'securing' sites is blocking pasting into input fields.
 Generally, on a web application, this is done using some JavaScript code.
 This is a TERRIBLE idea.

 Any individual with enough knowledge to be preparing a SQL injection attack or exploiting an un-sanitized user input approach is already sufficiently skilled to turn off your shitty JavaScript 'security'.
-Seriously, if you're writing software that is so insecure[^1] that you believe blocking the paste function, you really need to invest in some genuine security training or a different career.
+Seriously, if you're writing software that is so insecure[^1] that you believe blocking the paste function is good / necessary, you really need to invest in some genuine security training or a different career.

 ## 'Security' that disadvantages users without genuine benefit